About the GFBR

 These aims are kept under review and refined at the Steering Committee of Partners meeting held during each meeting.

-How are the GFBRĀ meetings planned?
+How are the GFBR meetings planned?

 A Planning Committee is convened to support the annual GFBR meeting, including members with expertise and experience in relation to the meeting theme.
 The Committee reviews the applications to attend and present at the meeting and advises on the development of the meeting agenda.
-Members of the 2023 Planning Committee are:

-• Katherine Littler, Global Health Ethics & Governance Unit, WHO, Switzerland (GFBR Steering Committee Member)
+• Katherine Littler, Co-Head, Health Ethics and Governance Unit, World Health Organization

 Who supports the GFBR?